elliott-king/quickstart-monday/README.md

 The above isn't working for me (Elliott) instead of the URL, you can use the `Addr` and visit it locally.

+## Note:

+If you want Google maps to work locally, you need your own API key.
+The one in here will only work for the Monday app. https://developers.google.com/maps/documentation/embed/map-generator?authuser=1#costs

 ## Configure Monday App

 1. Open monday.com, login to your account and go to a "Developers" section.